National Waterway 3: History

 Waterways have always been an important mode of transport in Kerala.
 The total length of navigable route in Kerala was 1900 km and the navigable rivers constitute about 54 per cent of the waterways.
 The 41 West-flowing rivers together with the backwaters are an integrated part of the inland navigation system in Kerala.
 The State's inland waterways pass through highly populated regions - the West Coast Canal, for instance.
 The majority of those inhabiting the region were engaged in traditional industries such as coir, cashew, brick-making and fishing.
 Any attempt to develop the inland waterways will favorably impact the well-being of these people.

 On the main West Coast Canal between Kollam and Kottapuram, the Kochi Edapallikota (120 km) stretch was opened for cargo movement during November 1994 consequent to improvement works carried out by IWAI.

 Capital dredging for widening and deepening of canal between Kochi and Kollam was started in first phase during 1997–98.
 In Kochi – Kottapuram stretch, capital dredging was started in 2nd phase during September 2002.
 Work in Kochi–Allapuzha sector was completed and in Kochi–Kottapuram sector (30 km) dredging was completed except 4.83 km.
 But in the remaining reaches, it got delayed due to various problems such as disposal of dredged material, fishing nets, local issues leading to contractual problems etc. Out of the entire length of 205 km of the waterway, the total shoal length has been estimated as 87.16 km out of which 59.75 km has so far been dredged and 24.49 km remains to be dredged.
-The total quantity which was to be dredged for deepening the entire shoal length was worked out as 40.33 lakh m3 out of which 23.98 lakh m3 has been dredged and 16.35 lakh m3 remains to be dredged.
+The total quantity which was to be dredged for deepening the entire shoal length was worked out as 4,033,000 m3 out of which 2,398,000 m3 has been dredged and 1,635,000 m3 remains to be dredged.

 Project for providing and maintaining 24 hrs navigational aids by way of buoys and lights had been completed during 2007-08 and now the entire waterway has the facility for 24 hrs navigation which was maintained during 2008–09.